Frequently asked questions – Service Dogs

 Can I interact with service dogs?

-Service dogs are working dogs and they should not be treated as pets by members of the public.
-Speaking to or petting service dogs without the permission of their owner can disrupt their concentration, potentially causing harm to the owner.
+Service dogs are highly trained and when they are working with their handlers, they are concentrating on their tasks.
+They should not be treated as pets by members of the public.
+Speaking to, distracting or petting service dogs without the permission of their handler can disrupt their concentration, potentially causing harm to them.

 The Service Dogs Act